Mitsubishi Mirage Insurance Rates

 Rates are averaged for all Mitsubishi Mirage models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Mitsubishi Mirage consists of being safe and accident-free, having good credit, paying for small claims out-of-pocket, and maximizing policy discounts.
-Invest the time to shop around every time your policy renews by obtaining price quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on auto insurance consists of being safe and accident-free, having above-average credit, not filing small claims, and maximizing policy discounts.
+Make time to compare rates at least every other year by obtaining price quotes from direct companies like GEICO, Progressive, and Esurance, and also from local insurance agents.

-Below you'll find a brief review of the information illustrated above.
+Below you'll find a quick review of the car insurance concepts touched on in this article.

-- Insureds who may need more liability protection will pay around $500 annually to raise from 30/60 bodily injury limits to 250/500 limits
+- Consumers who require more liability protection will pay approximately $500 every year to raise from a 30/60 limit to 250/500 limits

 Rate Tables and Charts